vishalcloudyuga/dcos-docs/1.8/usage/registry.md

 After the registry is deployed clients will need to access it.
 When you create the certificate, you should consider the naming and discovery approach used to access the service.
 You can use any of the [service discovery](/docs/1.8/usage/service-discovery/) options available in DC/OS:

 - __Mesos-DNS__ with host port mapping is an easy option, but requires that ports are managed as resources in the cluster.
-- __Minuteman__ provides a stable endpoint and you can use either the VIP or a DNS entry that references the VIP.
+- __Virtual IP__ provides a stable endpoint and you can use either the VIP or a DNS entry that references the VIP.
 A DNS entry can add a bit more complexity but improves consumption of the service.
 - __Marathon-LB__ is another alternative that will work, but is better suited for north-south ingress traffic.

 Note: if you are using a port other than `443`, the port will have to be specified when the service is accessed.